tannercrook/Canvas-to-Infinite-Campus-Grade-Sync/README.md

 *Originally created by the owners at their positions at LCSD#2 in Afton, WY, USA.
 Permissions was given to open-source.*
+Mentions:
+Jesse Cole for being a wizard.
+Kyle Weber for being a great boss.

 *Use and your own risk!*